What is Harrow's Digital Infrastructure?

 In most cases you don't need to do anything until your provider tells you that your telephone service is changing.

-However, if you or someone you know is dependent on a landline telephone, or a service that relies on it, such as a telecare device, personal alarm, or burglar/fire alarm, then it is recommended that you check with the provider of the service to see what their plans are for the service, and when they expect the changes to happen.
-They will also be able to advise on whether the device will need to be upgraded or replaced.
+If you rely on a landline phone, or a service that uses it, like a telecare device or alarm, check with the service provider.
+Ask about their plans for the service and when the changes will happen.
+They will also be able to tell you whether the device will need to be upgraded or replaced.

 Questions you can ask your provider: